SSWConsulting/SSW.Rules.Content/rules/acknowledge-who-give-feedback/rule.md

 ---
-seoDescription: "When incorporating feedback into your blog post, always acknowledge the contributors by naming them at the top.
+seoDescription: When incorporating feedback into your blog post, always acknowledge the contributors by naming them at the top.
 This boosts credibility and makes readers feel included, fostering loyalty.
-Generated SEO description: Acknowledge feedback contributors to boost credibility and reader engagement."
+Generated SEO description: Acknowledge feedback contributors to boost credibility and reader engagement.
 type: rule
 archivedreason:
 title: Do you acknowledge people who give you feedback?